VK2ARH/NTP-Clock/Software/README.md

+**Updated 28th December 2025**

+Latest version of sofware for ESP8266 board v2.5.35 uploaded which includes support for BME280 Pressure, Humidity and Temperature display.

 **Updated 7th December 2025**

 Latest version of sofware for ESP8266 board v2.5.32 uploaded - only minor changes from previous release.